sedy89/Home-Assistant-Carelink/README.md

 - seleniumwire (pip install selenium-wire)
 ```

 The script opens a Firefox web browser with the Carelink login page.
-You have to provide your Carelink patients or follower credentials and solve the reCapcha.
-On successful completion of the login the data file will be created.
+You have to provide your Carelink patients or follower credentials (recommended) and solve the reCapcha.
+On successful completion of the login, the data file will be created with the following structure:

 ![grafik](https://github.com/sedy89/Home-Assistant-Carelink/assets/65983953/35a60542-03fc-4deb-a14c-c96b0155bdd4)

 #### Provide the data
-The content of the `logindata.json` file can be copied and used during the setup of the HA Carelink integration.
+Either the content of the `logindata.json` file can be taken over into the setup of the HA Carelink integration, or the entire file can be uploaded into the custom_componend/carelink folder (recommended).

 ![grafik](https://github.com/sedy89/Home-Assistant-Carelink/assets/65983953/0a1d8773-7905-4fec-9bff-b3a0f01817b9)

+All parameters during setup are optional and a provided file will have a higher priority and overwrite the manual configuration.
+If the file was copied to `custom_components/carelink` before the integration setup was started in Home Assistant, all parameters during the setup can stay empty.
-The Home Assistant Carelink Integration reads this file from the local folder and it will take care of refreshing automatically the login data when it expires.
+With those information, the Home Assistant Carelink Integration will be able to automatically refresh the login data when it expires.
 It should be able to do so within one week of the last refresh.

+### Scan Interval
+The scan interval of the integration can be configured during the integration setup.
+User can configure anything between 30 and 300 seconds.
+Default is 60 seconds.

 ### Nightscout
 To use the Nightscout uploader, it is mandatory to provide the Nightscout URL and the Nightscout API secret.